Just Dance (video game series): Specials

 Summer Party: Just Dance Summer Party (also known in Australia and Europe as Just Dance 2: Extra Songs) includes most of the downloadable content from Just Dance 2, and two of the Best Buy exclusive songs from that game: "Jai Ho!
-(You Are My Destiny)" by A.R.
-Rahman and The Pussycat Dolls feat.
-Nicole Scherzinger, and "Funkytown" by Lipps Inc. covered by Sweat Invaders in-game.
-All the songs that were missing from the game were planned to be featured at some point but were scrapped during development.
-These scrapped songs include: "Crazy Christmas" by Santa Clones, "Spice Up Your Life" by Spice Girls & 3 more.
+(You Are My Destiny)" by A. R. Rahman and The Pussycat Dolls featuring Nicole Scherzinger, and "Funkytown" by Lipps Inc. covered by Sweat Invaders in-game.
+Four of the songs that were downloadable songs from Just Dance 2 were missing from the game, including "It's Not Unusual" by Tom Jones and "Spice Up Your Life" by Spice Girls, along with the Best Buy exclusive song "Should I Stay or Should I Go" by the Crash.